Tahmid2K22/A-Simple-IOT-project-using-custom-flutter-app/Esp32 Code/Readme.md

 ## Requirement

-FireEsp and ArduinoJson library should be imstalled before compiling the code.These library can be found in Arduino IDE library.
+Before compiling the code, ensure that the FireEsp and ArduinoJson libraries are installed.
+These libraries are available in the Arduino IDE library manager.